temporalio/cli/docs/schedule/describe.md

 id: describe
 title: temporal schedule describe
 sidebar_label: describe
-description: Get schedule configuration and current state
+description: Get schedule configuration and current state.
 tags:
 	- cli
 ---

+The `temporal schedule describe` command shows the current [Schedule](#workflows#schedule) configuration.
+This command also provides information about past, current, and future [Workflow Runs](/workflows#run-id).

+`temporal schedule describe --sid 'your-schedule-id' [command options] [arguments]`

+Use the options below to change this command's output.

+## OPTIONS

 **--address**
 The host and port (formatted as host:port) for the Temporal Frontend Service.